|

 ![]() |

 about NatashaNatasha Cooper was born in London and has always lived there.
 She worked in publishing for ten years before leaving to write her first novel.
 After six historicals published under another name, she found her natural home in crime, first with the lighthearted Willow King series, then with the Trish Maguire novels.
 She chaired the Crime Writers' Association in 1999/2000.
 She broadcasts, reviews, writes features and short stories and talks to reading groups and literary festivals in the UK and US.
-She is honoured to be chairing the 2007 Harrogate International Festival.

 The rest of my family were all immensely academic and I was dyslexic, which made life tricky.
 It also made my early ambition to be a writer seem impossible.
 But my grandmother, Catherine Wright, who had had a series of novels published by Hutchinson in the 1920s and 1930s, encouraged me to believe in myself.